nstockton/mushclient-mume/README.md

 * string  --  Use the strength ring in the character's pack.
 * travelling [container]  --  Get the ingredients for the Travelling herblore from all containers, and put them in the specified container.
 If no container is specified, print a list of required ingredients instead.
 * venom [container]  --  Get the ingredients for the Venom herblore from all containers, and put them in the specified container.
 If no container is specified, print a list of required ingredients instead.
+* walking [container]  --  Get the ingredients for the Walking herblore from all containers, and put them in the specified container.
+If no container is specified, print a list of required ingredients instead.
 * wbag  --  Get water from the character's elven bag and drink it.
 * weight  --  Print the weight of the character's equipment.
 * ws  --  Wake, stand.